OnlyJaximus/1-php_Form-Validation/README.md

-# 1_php_validtion
+# 1-php-Form-Validation

-Validation form.
-I used bootstrap.
-The focus was on logic and form validation.
+This small application is made in PHP, bootstrap was also used.
+The application validates the filling of the form.
+The focus of the coding was on logic.